 The Danish LFS uses a mix of modes.
-The main part of the interviews (92% in 2006) is conducted via telephone interviewing (CATI).
-Persons who could not be reached by telephone receive a mailed questionnaire.
+The main part of the interviews (96% in 2007) is conducted via telephone interviewing (CATI).
+Persons, in the first interviewing round, who could not be reached by telephone, are interview by a personal visit.
 Demographic information (e.g. sex, year of birth, marital status, nationality) and level of education, training and the year of completion are variables obtained from the statistical registers based on administrative sources (The Population Register and The Educational Statistical System).

-The field staff comprises approximately 40 part-time interviewers, 10 supervisors and 5 clerical employees.
+The field staff comprises approximately 100 part-time interviewers, 10 supervisors and 5 clerical employees.

-About 2% of the interviews (of persons 15-74 years) were carried out by proxy...
+About 1.9% of the interviews (of persons 15-74 years) were carried out by proxy.